axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/dashboard/index.rst

 You see the number of tasks right next to the heading :guilabel:`Tasks`.
 At the right, you find the link ``Show full task list``.
 This quick link routes you to the **Task List** page of the |ivy| Portal.
 Please refer to :ref:`full-task-list` for detailed information.
-If this link is not visible, please ensure that the permission :bdg-ref-warning:`🔑AccessFullTaskList <AccessFullTaskList>` has been enabled.
+Grant permission :bdg-ref-warning:`🔑AccessFullTaskList <AccessFullTaskList>` to allow a user to access the full task list.

 Right below the heading :guilabel:`Task`, you find the following features which help you find the correct tasks: